“My mission is to make second-hand shopping and selling a slick, easy and reliable experience for all.”

 Who we do it for

-Our website is for busy people who are switched on to eco issues but need sustainable shopping habits to be made easier and less time-consuming.
+Our website is for busy parents who are looking for convenience and good value.
+It's for people who need sustainable shopping habits to be made easier and less time-consuming.

-By taking over the lion's share of the work involved in reselling, our service is an attractive option to those having a clear-out and looking to make a little money back from their clothes.
-You could possibly make more money reselling them yourself, but equally there’s no guarantee.
+By taking over the lion's share of the work involved in reselling, our service is an attractive option to those having a clear-out and looking to make some money back from their clothes.

 Who am I?